JcBornard/Wiki_VHCD/VD/Concept.md

 VD controls the car through steering wheel angle and pedal depression.
 Controlled car is connected to the VD through a virtual class that must be implemented in the welcoming simulator.

-# Internal concept
+# Internal components
 at a given simulation time, VD as:
-- Current lane: the opendrive's lane that VD can project into
+- Current lane: the opendrive's drivable lane that VD can project into
 - Current speed: the current speed of the controlled car

 - Current pedals depression: the current computed pedals depression allowing VD to reach the desired speed